-Things to Do
+Things to Do in Fuengirola

 You can book half day excursions from Fuengirola to Marbella, Mijas, the Caves of Nerja and Malaga city.
 Full day tour destinations include Granada to visit the Alhambra Palace, Seville, Cordoba and Ronda.
 Other novel tours are a Gibraltar shopping trip and a full day excursion to Morocco.
 Take a look at our Costa del Sol excursions page for more information.